danvk/aoc2022/README.md

 ## Daily Notes

+### Day 5 (49161 / 47164)

+Immediate reaction after seeing the input: "crap, they're going to make us do Towers of Hanoi on day 5!?"
+Fortunately not but maybe that will come later.

+My parser was pretty half-assed, but even so, converting the inputs to JSON might have been the speedier move today.

+The only tricky bit today was remembering which direction all your arrays went.
+Was zero the top or the bottom?

 ### Day 4 (68911 / 66646)

 Saw the clock was midnight when I was going to bed last night and thought about opening up AoC.
 But I couldn't find my laptop so I just went to bed.
 Probably the right decision!